curationexperts/zizia/docs/index.md

       def import
         file = File.open(@csv_file)
-        Darlingtonia::Importer.new(parser: Darlingtonia::CsvParser.new(file: file), record_importer: Darlingtonia::HyraxRecordImporter.new).import
+        Zizia::Importer.new(parser: Zizia::CsvParser.new(file: file), record_importer: Zizia::HyraxRecordImporter.new).import
         file.close # Note that we must close any files we open. end
     end